cabforum/smime/SBR.md

    i. the Verified Professional Letter includes a copy of supporting documentation used to establish the Applicant's legal existence, such as a certificate of registration, articles of incorporation, operating agreement, statute, or regulatory act, and ii. the CA confirms the Applicant's organization name specified in the Verified Professional Letter with a QIIS or QGIS.

-#### 3.2.3.3 Verification of Applicant's Legal Existence and Identity – Assumed Name
+#### 3.2.3.3 Verification of applicant's legal existence and identity – assumed name

-##### 3.2.3.3.1 Verification Requirements
+##### 3.2.3.3.1 Verification requirements

 If, in addition to the Applicant's formal legal name, as recorded with the applicable Incorporating Agency or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration, the Applicant's identity, as asserted in the S/MIME Certificate, is to contain any assumed name (also known as "doing business as", "DBA", or "d/b/a" in the US, and "trading as" in the UK) under which the Applicant conducts business, the CA MUST verify that:

    i. the Applicant has registered its use of the assumed name with the appropriate government agency for such filings in the jurisdiction of its Place of Business (as verified in accordance with the S/MIME Baseline Requirements); and ii. that such filing continues to be valid.

-##### 3.2.3.3.2 Acceptable Method of Verification
+##### 3.2.3.3.2 Acceptable methods of verification

 To verify any assumed name under which the Applicant conducts business:

-1. The CA MAY verify the assumed name through use of a Qualified Government Information Source operated by, or on behalf of, an appropriate government agency in the jurisdiction of the Applicant's Place of Business, or by direct contact with such government agency in person or via mail, e-mail, Web address, or telephone; or
+1. The CA MAY verify the assumed name through use of a Qualified Government Information Source operated by, or on behalf of, an appropriate government agency in the jurisdiction of the Applicant's Place of Business, or by direct contact with such government agency in person or via mail, e-mail, Web address, or telephone;
-2. The CA MAY verify the assumed name through use of a Qualified Independent Information Source provided that the QIIS has verified the assumed name with the appropriate government agency.
+2. The CA MAY verify the assumed name through use of a Qualified Independent Information Source provided that the QIIS has verified the assumed name with the appropriate government agency; or
 3. The CA MAY rely on a Verified Professional Letter  that indicates the assumed name under which the Applicant conducts business, the government agency with which the assumed name is registered, and that such filing continues to be valid.

-#### 3.2.3.4 Verification of Applicant's Physical Existence
+#### 3.2.3.4 Verification of applicant's physical existence

-##### 3.2.3.4.1 Address of Applicant's Place of Business
+##### 3.2.3.4.1 Address of applicant's place of business

 1. **Verification Requirements**: To verify the Applicant's physical existence and business presence, the CA MUST verify that the physical address provided by the Applicant is an address where the Applicant or a Parent/Subsidiary Company conducts business operations (not, for example, a mail drop or P.O. box, or 'care of' (C/O) address, such as an address for an agent of the Organization), and is the address of the Applicant's Place of Business.